SimGriff/sci-fi-movies-quiz-pp2/README.md

 ### Results Page
 ![Screenshot of Results Page](docs/screenshots/screenshot-results-page.png)

-For the final screen, the user's score is provided with a message and a restart button inviting the user to try the quiz again.
+The user's score is recorded throughout the quiz and for the final screen, the score is provided with a message and a restart button inviting the user to try the quiz again.

 ## Future Features